arrectis/retrobator/README.md

 First, you must install the supplemental package found on [this page](#downloads).

 Finally, you must provide an OpenAI API key to Retrobator:
-1. Create an OpenAI API developer platform account on their site.
-(Currently [platform.openai.com](https://platform.openai.com))
+1. Create an OpenAI API developer platform account on their site (Currently [platform.openai.com](https://platform.openai.com)).
 2. Add some _Pay as you go_ credit.
 (Currently in the settings under _Billing_)
 3. In the Dashboard, create an API key, and copy it.
 4. In Retrobator, open the OpenAI window, and paste the key into the field.